-24 Permissible capital expenditure on software includes the purchase of operating systems or substantial applications packages, including where licence, update and maintenance charges are rolled up into the upfront cost and not separately charged over the expected life of the product - that is, where the product has been purchased outright.
+25 Permissible capital expenditure on software includes the purchase of operating systems or substantial applications packages, including where licence, update and maintenance charges are rolled up into the up-front cost and not separately charged over the expected life of the product - that is, where the product has been purchased outright.
 However, software licences and maintenance expenditure incurred on a periodic basis (even if the period between payments is more than a year) are not allowable as capital expenditure and should instead be treated as recurrent.

-25 For detailed guidance on the mapping of subjects to price groups see Annex G of HESES21 (www.officeforstudents.org.uk/publications/heses21/).
+26 For detailed guidance on the mapping of subjects to price groups see Annex G of the HESES23 guidance, available at www.officeforstudents.org.uk/publications/heses23/.